Muhammedsuwaneh/Muhammedsuwaneh/README.md

 ### Hi there 👋

-I'm Muhammed. a Computer Engineering student.
+I'm Muhammed,
-I use various software engineering techniques to develop, design, test, deploy and maintain dynamic web and desktop applications.
+a Full stack Software Engineer, specialized in designing, developing and deploying both static and dynamic Web applications

 Some of the techonlogies I use for my Software related projects